element-hq/hydrogen-web/doc/impl-thoughts/MEMBERS.md

 If we go for this, we might want to think of a migration step to remove include_redundant_members?
 Well, maybe not before 1.0

+IMPORTANT: I'm not sure that with `include_redundant_members` all the member state events will be included in the sync response, we need to test this.

 ## Member list

 store name: members